Marjona6/job-get/README.md

 (wireframes)

 ## Working Prototype
-You can access a working prototype of the app [here](https://job-tracker-capstone-app.herokuapp.com).
+You can access a working prototype of the app at [https://job-get.herokuapp.com](https://job-get.herokuapp.com).

 ## Functionality
 This app is based on the concept of a [funnel system](https://timsstrategy.com/how-to-create-a-job-search-funnel/) as a strategy for organizing a job search.
 With this app, users can keep their job searches organized from the initial stage of identifying a new lead through six funnel stages: